Voluntary Water Conservation Measures

 Why Should We Conserve Water?

 - Water is a precious natural resource.
 Only about 1% of the earth’s water is suitable and available for our use.
 Groundwater aquifers can be diminished or exhausted if water is withdrawn faster than the rate at which they are naturally replenished.
 Many areas of the United States are already experiencing water supply shortages.
-If we want future generations to have enough water, conservation is essential.
+To ensure future generations have enough water, conservation is essential.

 - Water conservation can have a huge impact on water utility operations and costs.
 Lower water production rates translate to reduced operating costs.
 More importantly, by reducing the peak water demand on a utility, the need for expensive capital projects (e.g. wells) to increase water supply capacity may be delayed or avoided, thus helping to hold down taxes.